The creations don't know the Creators of Reality are dying. All forms will fail. All order will fail. All will fail.

 In a world of magic and illusion, of Shah wielders and assassins, nothing is as it seems.

-After the murder of the Grand Duke of Manasad in a duel of swords and sorcery, ambition, lust, and betrayal ignite across the Isle of Don, while two titanic empires threaten to crush it between them.
+After the murder of the Grand Duke of Manasad, ambition, lust, and betrayal ignite across the Isle of Don, while two empires threaten to crush it between them.

 A Wielder of the Shah hunts the killer of his oldest friend.

 A gifted young woman travels south for the glory of her House.

 THE WIELDERS UNION is a wild thrill ride of nobles and priests, gods and demons, identity and fidelity, in a Universe running out of time.

 Torchlight twisted off his helmet as Balder slit the guard’s throat, easing the twitching, gurgling corpse to the ground.